Neodiprion lecontei

 Seasonality

-emerge in spring ( completes in spring after winter as in ).
+emerge in spring ( completes in spring after winter as in cocoons).
 In northern portions of range, one per year; in southern portions, two to three overlapping generations.
 Larval activity primarily mid- to late summer; some individuals may remain in extended diapause, emerging one or more years later.

 Diet

-feed on foliage of and pines (Pinaceae).
+Larvae feed on foliage of native and introduced pines (Pinaceae).
 In northern range, primarily jack pine (Pinus banksiana) and red pine (Pinus resinosa); in southern range, loblolly pine (Pinus taeda), shortleaf pine (Pinus echinata), slash pine (Pinus elliottii), and longleaf pine (Pinus palustris).
-Also feeds on Virginia pine (Pinus virginiana), eastern pine (Pinus strobus), Scots pine (Pinus sylvestris), and when preferred unavailable, Norway spruce (Picea abies), deodar cedar (Cedrus deodara), and larch (Larix spp.).
+Also feeds on Virginia pine (Pinus virginiana), eastern white pine (Pinus strobus), Scots pine (Pinus sylvestris), and when preferred unavailable, Norway spruce (Picea abies), deodar cedar (Cedrus deodara), and larch (Larix spp.).

 Host Associations